nil3sh99/AWS/vpn/README.md

 Client CIDR needs a minimum of 22 and a maximum of 12 netmask.

 For example: Create the client CIDR as 10.0.32.0/22 and the Target VPC subnet CIDR as 10.0.0.0/26.

+Step 4:

+For clients to access the VPC, there needs to be a route to the VPC in the Client VPN endpoint's route table and an authorization rule.
+The route was already added automatically in the previous step.
+For this tutorial, we want to grant all users access to the VPC.

+Step 5:

+You can provide access to additional networks connected to the VPC, such as AWS services, peered VPCs, on-premises networks, and the internet.
+For each additional network, you add a route to the network in the Client VPN endpoint's route table and configure an authorization rule to give clients access.

+For this tutorial, we want to grant all users access to the internet and also to the VPC.
+You've already configured access to the VPC, so this step is for access to the internet.

+Step 6: Verify security group requirements

+In this tutorial, no security groups were specified during the creation of the Client VPN endpoint in Step 2.
+That means that the default security group for the VPC is automatically applied to the Client VPN endpoint when a target network is associated.
+As a result, the default security group for the VPC should now be associated with the Client VPN endpoint.

+Step 7: Download the Client VPN endpoint configuration file

+The next step is to download and prepare the Client VPN endpoint configuration file.
+The configuration file includes the Client VPN endpoint details and certificate information required to establish a VPN connection.
+You provide this file to the end users who need to connect to the Client VPN endpoint.
+The end user uses the file to configure their VPN client application.

+Distribute the Client VPN endpoint configuration file to your end users by changing the certificate key value in the download Client VPN endpoint configuration file.